 Alexander Masterton (1797-1859)

-Quarry Owner and Builder
+New York Quarry Owner and Builder

-One of the Masterton emigrants to the United States who became very wealthy was Alexander Masterton, a stone cutter who became a quarry owner and supplied white marble for many neo-classical buildings in the Easternmost States.
+One of the Masterton emigrants to the United States who became very wealthy was Alexander Masterton, a stone cutter who became a quarry owner and supplied white marble for many neo-classical buildings in the easternmost United States.
 His company, Morgan's Marble Westchester, donated one of the 193 memorial stones adorning the east and west interior walls of the Washington Monument.
 His family became prominent citizens of Bronxville and Eastchester, suburbs of New York City between Yonkers, Mount Vernon and New Rochelle.

 Genealogy